A Thorough Property Buyer’s Checklist

 A title is a formal document that shows the ownership of the property.
 In Australia, a freestanding house usually has a freehold Torrens Title.
 Strata Title shows the legal ownership of a portion of a building.
 The legal property ownership transference process may vary, so involve a conveyancer to verify the title.

 You can notice visible problems like leaky or broken faucets, but the majority of faults are hidden in a property, such as poor insulation.
 A professional home inspection report will reveal you inside out details regarding faults in the property.
 The home inspector will check:

-- Property’s compliance to Australian building code
+- Property’s compliance with Australian building code

 - Moisture in the property’s basement and walls

-- Condition of yard and garage
+- The condition of yard and garage

 - Doors and windows